Note: I get commissions for purchases made through links in this post.

 Whether you’re a beginning bassist or not, you will appreciate the thumb rest built into the body of the TRBX304.

-Assuming you are a beginner, you might not fully appreciate at first that you can access the highest frets more easily on this bass than on many others.
+Assuming you are a beginner looking for your first bass, you might not fully appreciate at first that you can access the highest frets more easily on this bass than on many others.
 As a beginner, you’ll tend to concentrate on the lower notes, but if you keep this instrument for a while, you may find the ease of playing those higher notes to be a real plus.

 The string spacing on the TRBX304 is a generous 19 millimeters.
 This makes learning different styles, like slap bass, much easier.

-The Ibanez GSR200 Is Great for Playing Pop Tunes
+The Ibanez GSR200: Bass Guitar for Beginners for Playing Pop Tunes

 Wirecutter testers really like the GSR200 too because it has more options than their top pick (Yamaha TRBX174) but costs about the same.